EstherPlomp/TNW-Tracking/abstract-OSF.md

 _Authors/Session Leads: Esther Plomp, ..._

-Including Open Science practices in the evaluation of researcher performance is currently a contested subject within academia.
+Including Open Science practices in the evaluation of researcher performance is currently a contested subject within academia and a topic on the agenda of several initatives already that try to change research assessment (such as [COARA](https://coara.eu/agreement/the-commitments/), [Adore declaration](https://adore.software/declaration/), [DORA](https://sfdora.org/), [Recognition & Rewards](https://recognitionrewards.nl/), and [Hidden REF](https://hidden-ref.org/)).
 Although many researchers contribute to their field of expertise in a multitude of manners, the most stringent criteria of success is the number of research articles published.
 Subverting the current “publish or perish” culture requires a novel approach to the evaluation of research objects (such as software, data and methods) other than research articles.
-However, there is currently no standardised way to track such research objects.
+However, there is currently no standardised way to track such research objects, despite infrastructure already being available to track research objects (such as the [Research Software Directory](https://research-software-directory.org/)).
-This session aims to provide a space to discuss our needs and requirements regarding the tracking of research objects, providing space for questions such as:
+This session aims to provide an overview of some of the existing developments and case studies (~20 minutes), as well as to provide a space to discuss our needs and requirements regarding the tracking of research objects (~40 minutes).
+This includes discussing questions such as:
 Should we track research objects or has this the risk to reinforce the publish or perish culture?
 Are there any examples in the Netherlands where tracking of research objects have been successful?
 Can tracking of research objects incentivise researchers to share their research outputs in accordance with the FAIR principles, or do we need other tools?